mihaicaragheorghe/argx/README.md

 # Argx

 A modern command-line argument parsing library for dotnet.

-The library aims to provide an easier way to write user-friendly command-line applications.
+## How it works

 The application should define the arguments it requires and the library will figure out how to parse them.
 It will automatically generate help and usage messages, as well as errors when the user input is not valid.

 ## ArgumentParser